dreal/biology/README.md

 - [dReal](https://github.com/dreal/dreal)

-To compile BioPSy, browse to the BioPSy directory and execute ant:
+To compile BioPSy, change to the BioPSy directory and execute ant:

 ```
 cd BioPSy